david-potgieter/ternoa-dcy-app/README.md

 Before running this project, ensure your environment is set up correctly.
 Follow the instructions provided in React Native's [official setup guide](https://reactnative.dev/docs/environment-setup).

-Once set up, clone this repository and install the dependencies by executing `yarn get-started`.
-Below are the instructions form a new install.
+1. Once set up, clone this repository
+2. Install the dependencies and needed setup by executing `yarn get-started`.
+3. This will install all the deps, and create a new `.env.local` for you.
+Please update as per the document shared.

 ## Key Dependencies